simplygreatwork/textbase/readme.md

 ## What this project is not at this time

 - This project does not use document.executeCommand.
 All editing is achieved by manipulating the DOM directly.
-This is a good thing.
 - This project has only been tested with Google Chrome.
 Will branch out soon.- This project does not yet use a JSON data model.
 	- It's quite simple and uses HTML DOM nodes as the model.
 - This project does not yet support collaboration.